Pico Bolívar: Elevation

 The height of this prominent Andean peak has been estimated and calculated various times during history.
 In 1912, one triangular measurement pointed at 5,002 m.
 In 1928 came another calculation at 5,007 m, which stood as official height for a long time.

 During the 1990s, the scientists Heinz Saler and Carlos Abad calculated the height, based upon GPS observations to be 4,980.8 m.
 New GPS measurements were made in 2002, which stated a height of 4,978.4 ±0.4 metres.
 These more correct findings were published in 2005.

-The final measurement was made by José Napoleon Hernández from IGVSB; Diego Deiros and Carlos Rodriguez from USB and two guides from Inparques.
+The final measurement was made by José Napoleón Hernández from IGVSB; Diego Deiros and Carlos Rodriguez from USB and two guides from Inparques.
 GPS measurements designed for geodetic network consists of the vertices Pico Bolívar, El Toro, Piedras Blancas, and Mucuñuque Observatory, the latter belonging to the Venezuelan Red Geocentric REGVEN.
 Measurements were temporally equally long and continuous to ensure a greater volume of data over time to make more consistent and reliable information, five (5) GPS dual frequency receivers were used.